Josephrp/pipelex/.pipelex/design_pipelines.md

   - `refines: Union[str, List[str]]` — concept codes or names it refines.
 May be a single string or a list.
 Unqualified names are prefixed with the current `domain` automatically.

   - `domain: Optional[str]` — not required when provided via the library loader.

-Notes:

-- When a concept or concept reference is unqualified (no `domain.` prefix), it will be prefixed with the current blueprint `domain` during validation/expansion.

 ### Pipes: overall rules